paragonie/random_compat/README.md

     die("An unexpected error has occurred");
 } catch (Exception $e) {
-    // If you get this message, the CSPRNG failed hard. die("Could not generate a random string.
+    // If you get this message, the CSPRNG failed hard. die("Could not generate a random int.
 Is our OS secure?");
 }

 var_dump($int);